erlendtorsvik/dat250_1/dat250-expass1.md

 There were no technical problems during the installation of any of the software.
 I already had an updated JDK and IDE (IntelliJ), so i only had to download and install Maven and the Git client.

-I have used IntelliJ for quite som time, so i am confident it works the way it should.
+I have used IntelliJ for quite some time, so i am confident it works the way it should.
 As for the JDK, Maven and Git, i looked up various tutorials and double checked if everything was behaving as expected.

 ## Problems